-4.12.3 Sample reference stack
+4.14.4 Sample reference stack

-The following diagram illustrates a possible configuration when the FEAT\SEL2 architecture extension is implemented, showing the SPMD and SPMC, one or multiple secure partitions, with an optional Hypervisor:
+The following diagram illustrates a possible configuration when the FEAT_SEL2 architecture extension is implemented, showing the SPMD and SPMC, one or multiple secure partitions, with an optional Hypervisor:

-4.12.4 TF-A build options
+4.14.5 TF-A build options

-This section explains the TF-A build options involved in building with support for an FF-A based SPM where the SPMD is located at EL3 and the SPMC located at S-EL1 or S-EL2:
+This section explains the TF-A build options involved in building with support for an FF-A based SPM where the SPMD is located at EL3 and the SPMC located at S-EL1, S-EL2 or EL3:

 - SPD=spmd: this option selects the SPMD component to relay the FF-A protocol from NWd to SWd back and forth.
-It is not possible to enable another Secure Payload Dispatcher when this option is chosen. - SPMD\SPM\AT\SEL2: this option adjusts the SPMC exception level to being S-EL1 or S-EL2.
-It defaults to enabled (value 1) when SPD=spmd is chosen. - CTX\INCLUDE\EL2\REGS: this option permits saving (resp. restoring) the EL2 system register context before entering (resp. after leaving) the SPMC.
-It is mandatorily enabled when SPMD\SPM\AT\SEL2 is enabled.
+It is not possible to enable another Secure Payload Dispatcher when this option is chosen. - SPMD_SPM_AT_SEL2: this option adjusts the SPMC exception level to being at S-EL2.
+It defaults to enabled (value 1) when SPD=spmd is chosen. - SPMC_AT_EL3: this option adjusts the SPMC exception level to being at EL3. - If neither SPMD_SPM_AT_SEL2 or SPMC_AT_EL3 are enabled the SPMC exception level is set to S-EL1.
+SPMD_SPM_AT_SEL2 is enabled.
 The context save/restore routine and exhaustive list of registers is visible at [4].

-• SP\LAYOUT\FILE: this option specifies a text description file providing paths to SP binary images and manifests in DTS format (see Describing secure partitions).
-It is required when SPMD\SPM\AT\SEL2 is enabled hence when multiple secure partitions are to be loaded on behalf of the SPMC.
+- SPMC_AT_EL3_SEL0_SP: this option enables the support to load SEL0 SP when SPMC at EL3 support is enabled. - SP_LAYOUT_FILE: this option specifies a text description file providing paths to SP binary images and manifests in DTS format (see Describing secure partitions).
+It is required when SPMD_SPM_AT_SEL2 is enabled hence when multiple secure partitions are to be loaded by BL2 on behalf of the SPMC.

-CTX_INCLUDE_EL2_REGS SPMD_SPM_AT_SEL2
+SPMD_SPM_AT_SEL2 SPMC_AT_EL3 CTX_INCLUDE_EL2_REGS()

-SPMC at S-EL1 0 0
+SPMC at S-EL1 0 0 0

-SPMC at S-EL2 1 1 (default when SPD=spmd)
+SPMC at S-EL2 1 (default when SPD=spmd) 0 1

+SPMC at EL3 0 1 0